 Italian cities swelter and swell with tourists during summer months.
 Do you really want to be standing outside in the sun in 100+ degree weather waiting for an hour to get into the Duomo or Accademia in Florence, or elbowing your way through tourists in St. Mark’s Square in Venice?
 I did all this last summer in Italy, so let me save you the trouble and tell you that it’s pretty much zero fun.

 If you head for the water instead during the Italy summer, you’ll have breezes and swims to look forward to.
 Or if you opt for the mountains, you’ll get to enjoy cooler nights.

 Not to mention some pretty epic landscapes.

 Many of these seaside, lakefront, or alpine spots are swarming with tourists during Italy summer because they’re gorgeous and absolutely epic.
 I don’t know about you, but if I’m going to be battling crowds, I’d much prefer to do so with beautiful scenery as well as options for cooling off from the heat.

 Here are the top 5 places I recommend for summer in Italy:

-Most people advise against hitting this coastal hotspot during your summer holiday in Italy because of how hugely popular it’s become.
+Most people advise against hitting this coastal hotspot during summer in Italy because of how hugely popular it’s become.
 I, however, am not most people – and in fact, I think that summer is actually the best time to visit Cinque Terre.